What are BTK inhibitors and how are they different from other therapies?

-In this virtual event, hear from a hematologist specializing in CLL, a nurse practitioner, and a CLL patient as they discuss what you need to know about BTK inhibitors (e.g. ibrutinib [Imbruvica], acalabrutinib [Calquence]).
-The esteemed panel will address your questions, discuss complications, and reveal strategies to optimize management of your or your loved one’s CLL.
-After this event, you will be able to fully participate in shared decision-making regarding treatment choices, side-effect monitoring, and locating and using support resources.
+In this virtual presentation, you can hear from a hematologist specializing in CLL, a nurse practitioner, and a CLL patient as they discuss what you need to know about BTK inhibitors (e.g. ibrutinib [Imbruvica], acalabrutinib [Calquence]).
+The esteemed panel addressed the audience’s questions, discussed complications, and revealed strategies to optimize management of your or your loved one’s CLL.
+After watching this program, you will be able to fully participate in shared decision-making regarding treatment choices, side-effect monitoring, and locating and using support resources.

 - Identify key factors considered in selecting the right treatment for you or your loved one

 - Engage with treatment teams in open dialogue to determine if BTK inhibitor treatment is right for you or your loved one’s CLL

 - Discuss side effect management strategies with your treatment team